Martin Dalby: BBC Scotland

 In 1972 he was appointed Head of Music at BBC Scotland.
 He was much involved with the BBC Scottish Symphony Orchestra, programming concerts, selecting solosts and arranging visits.

 In 1980 the BBC proposed the disbandment of the BBC Scottish Symphony Orchestra (and other BBC orchestras); Dalby, risking his job, campaigned to save the orchestra, and it survived.

 He supported the St Magnus Festival in Orkney, so that in its early years concerts were broadcast.
 With John Purser, Dalby worked on a 30-part radio series Scotland's Music, which won a Sony Gold Award.

 He remained as Head of Music until 1991, and retired from the BBC in 1993.
 He continued to compose, and from 1995 to 1998 he was chairman of the Composers' Guild of Great Britain.

 In 1984 Dalby married Hilary Belcher, a violinist; there were no children.

 Compositions

 Dalby composed music for orchestra, chamber music, music for the church, works for choir, brass band and wind band, and music for film, radio and television.
 Many of his works were commissions.

 Compositions include a Viola Concerto, performed at the Proms in 1974 with soloist Frederick Riddle; The Mary Bean, written for the Royal Scottish National Orchestra and performed at the Proms; The White Maa, written for the Scottish Chamber Orchestra to celebrate 200 years of Union Street, Aberdeen; and a String Quartet to celebrate 500 years of the University of Aberdeen.

+Tributes

+A road in Aylesbury is named "Martin Dalby Way" in his honour.